museum Panorama

 More information

-The Kirchler Mineral Museum stays open all year round, closed on Sundays and on December 25.
+The Kirchler Mineral Museum stays open from Monday to Saturday all year round, Sunday rest day.
 In the high summer months July and August, the museum stays open also on Sundays.

 Suggest an edit/correction